-- Describe social and economic measures of development in various countries. - e.
-Explain how economic interdependence and globalization affect countries and their populations. - f.
-Analyze the historical and contemporary economic influence that Louisiana has on other parts of the United States and on the broader world. - g.
-Analyze the historical and contemporary effects that globalization has on Louisiana's economy. - WG.7 Analyze how governments and political boundaries affect people and place. - a.
-Compare various systems of government in terms of division of power, economic ideologies, and power structure. - Analyze various economic philosophies including, capitalism, socialism, and communism that have influenced the development of political and economic systems. - c.
+- g.
+Analyze the historical and contemporary effects that globalization has on Louisiana's economy. - WG.7 Analyze how governments and political boundaries affect people and places. - a.
+Compare various systems of government in terms of division of power, economic ideologies, and power structure. - b.
+Analyze various economic philosophies including, capitalism, socialism, and communism that have influenced the development of political and economic systems. - c.
 Evaluate the purpose of political institutions at various levels, local to supranational, and distinguish their roles, powers, and limitations. - d.
 Analyze how political boundaries are created and how they affect political institutions. - e.
 Describe nations and states using appropriate terminology. - f.
 Analyze actions in various regions taken by individuals, groups, regional governments, and supranational organizations to expand freedoms and protect human rights. - g.
 Evaluate factors that contribute to cooperation and conflict, including trade, natural resources, and land acquisition. - h.
 Explain the degree to which cooperation and conflict have affected countries and world regions. - WG.8 Analyze how people have modified or adapted to the environment locally, nationally, regionally, and globally. - a.
 Analyze effects of human settlement patterns and land use on the natural environment. - b.
 Identify ways in which people have attempted to mitigate the effects of natural disasters. - c.
 Analyze causes and effects of local, national, regional, and global environmental issues.